Security & Compliance PowerShell

 To learn about the structure and layout of the cmdlet reference articles in Security & Compliance PowerShell, see Exchange cmdlet syntax.

 Many of the cmdlets that are available in Security & Compliance PowerShell correspond to features that are only available in the Microsoft Purview compliance portal, so the related cmdlets are exclusive to Security & Compliance PowerShell.
 But, some cmdlets that are available in Security & Compliance PowerShell have the same names and functionality as those in Exchange Online PowerShell (for example, Get-User).

-Also, some features that are available in the Microsoft 365 Defender portal (for example, anti-spam and anti-malware cmdlets are only available in Exchange Online PowerShell).
+Also, some features that are available in the Microsoft 365 Defender portal (for example, anti-spam cmdlets are only available in Exchange Online PowerShell).
 Check the Applies to value in the cmdlet reference article to verify where the cmdlet actually resides.